GowthamSenthilKumarGSK/SORTING/README.md

 # SORTING

 Merge Sort Algorithm in C++
-Overview
+Description
-This C++ program implements the Merge Sort algorithm to sort an array of integers.
-Merge Sort is a divide-and-conquer sorting technique that recursively splits an array into halves, sorts them, and then merges the sorted halves.
+This project demonstrates the implementation of the Merge Sort algorithm in C++.
+Merge Sort is a popular divide-and-conquer sorting algorithm that recursively divides an array, sorts the subarrays, and merges them to produce a sorted array.

+Features
+Recursive Merge Sort implementation.
+Sorting for integer arrays.
+Efficient time complexity: O(n log n).

 Files
 main.cpp: The source code implementing the merge and MergeSort functions.